ABCS of Heart Health

 How can I control my blood pressure?

-Work with your health care professional to make a plan for controlling your blood pressure.
+Work with your health care professional to make a plan for managing your blood pressure.
 Be sure to follow these guidelines:

 • Eat a healthy diet.
 Choose foods low in trans fat and sodium (salt).
 Most people in the United States consume more sodium than recommended.